decaporg/decap-website/content/docs/vitepress.md

 ## Setting up Decap CMS

 In the [public directory](https://vitepress.dev/guide/asset-handling#the-public-directory), create a new directory `admin/`.
 Inside that directory, you will have to create two files, `config.yml` and `index.html`.
-For this guide you can use the example `index.html` from the [Decap CMS installation):
+For this guide you can use the example `index.html` from the [Decap CMS installation]():

 ```html
 <!DOCTYPE html>